drohde/CounterfactualEstimator/_posts/criteo/2020-03-10-DRAFT-contextualbandits.md

 Also note that assuming the independence between a recommendation $A_i$ and the future queries / reward is one hypothesis which is not perfectly true: in practice, we may observe the same user several times, and the recommendation we make to one user at a time $i$ may impact its query / reward when we see him again later.
 Making this assumption however removes many complications, so it can be worthwhile to work with it.
 <!--
 I think this assumption is way safer for clicks than for sales..

+--
+Why ?
+Are you thinking about "post display" conversions ?
+And then what about the attributed sales ? ( aka click followed by a sale )  -- Alex

 -->
 ### Policy